 Teachers with master's degrees who wish to become school principals or superintendents might realize their career goals by earning a school administration certificate.
 Generally, students learn about administration at the central-office level, where most decisions are made regarding policy, operations and finances.
-In addition to learning about school law, principalship and school facility management, the student will participate in a school district internship program that is essential to gaining a full understanding of the work.
-Earning the certificate allows existing educators to prepare to advance to higher positions and to have greater authority over school operations.
+In addition to learning about school law, principalship and school facility management, students will participate in a school district internship program essential to a full understanding of the job duties.
+Earning the certificate allows existing educators to advance to higher positions and have greater authority over school operations.

-In the program students study various topics; traditionally, they also have the opportunity to practice the application of educational leadership and management techniques during their internship.
+In the program students study various topics; traditionally, they also have the opportunity to practice applying educational leadership and management techniques during their internship.
 Some of the courses that might be included are:

 - Instructional leadership